WaitQWaitQ

 How to handle walk-in clients at your hair salon

-This walk-in guide covers policy options, scheduling tactics, waitlist management, and the technology that keeps your salon calm, even during peak hours.
+This walk-in guide covers policy options, scheduling tactics, waitlist management, and the technology that keeps your entrance calm during peak hours.

 TLDR

-Hair salons handle walk-ins best by combining a clear policy, smart scheduling, and a digital waitlist system.
-Policy options range from appointment-only to limited walk-in hours to fully open, each suiting a different salon stage.
+Hair salons handle walk-ins best by combining a clear policy, smart scheduling, and a digital waitlist.
+Policy options range from appointment-only to limited walk-in hours to fully open, each suiting a different salon type.

 Why walk-ins matter for hair salons

-**A walk-in client is someone who shows up at your salon without a pre-booked appointment. **Managing walk-ins well typically involves using a digital queue system to reduce lobby crowding, setting specific walk-in hours during slower periods, and limiting services to quick, high-margin options like trims.
+A walk-in client is someone who shows up without a pre-booked appointment.
+Managing them well typically involves using a digital queue system to reduce lobby crowding, setting specific walk-in hours during slower periods, and limiting services to quick, high-margin options like trims.

 Walk-ins often become your most loyal regulars.
-Picture a first-time visitor who stops by on a whim for a quick trim.
-After a positive experience, that person might pre-book with you for years.
+A first-time visitor who stops by on a whim for a quick trim, has a great experience, and pre-books for years after is a common story in salons that handle arrivals well.
 Walk-ins also fill empty chairs during slow periods, turning downtime into actual revenue.

 Walk-in policy options for hair salons

-A walk-in policy is a clear set of rules that defines when and how your salon accepts clients without appointments.
-Even if your policy is simply "we don't take walk-ins," having one prevents your front desk from making inconsistent decisions that frustrate both staff and clients.
+A walk-in policy is a clear set of rules defining when and how your salon accepts clients without appointments.
+Even if your policy is simply "we don't take walk-ins," having one prevents inconsistent decisions that frustrate both staff and clients.

 Policy typeBest forTrade-off